Th3Mouk/YahooWeatherBundle/README.md

 - Add today forecast without city object
 - Remove sonata configuration in the bundle
 - Add weather extension configuration
+- Add twig extension of history
+- Add twig extension for comparison of weather (today and Y-1)
+- Add twig extension for comparison of weather (forecast and Y-1)

 ## Please